spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-order-management-feature.md

 - The `OrderCancelButtonWidget` widget has been registered.
 - On the *Order Details* page on the Storefront, the **Cancel** button is displayed.
 - In the *item state* table column on the *Customer Overview* and *Order History* pages on the Storefront, you can see the aggregated order item states.
-- On the *Return Page* on the Storefront, aggregated return item states are displayed .
+- On the *Return Page* on the Storefront, aggregated return item states are displayed.
-- On the *Order Detail* and *Return Detail* pages on the Storefront, item states are displayed .
+- On the *Order Detail* and *Return Detail* pages on the Storefront, item states are displayed.

 {% endinfo_block %}